flagbug/Espera/Readme.md

 ## Overview

-Espera is a protable music player written in C# with WPF as frontend technology.
+Espera is a portable music player written in C# with WPF as frontend technology.

 ## Features